eos7l/a4-creativecoding/README.md

 - Documentation tab can be triggered to be reopened.
 - A third visualization that allows zooming in, thanks to brushing.
 - A reset button to zoom out from the third visualization.
-- A zoom in AND zoom out for the bubble chart using mouse scroll wheels.
+- A zoom in AND zoom out for the bubble chart via mouse scroll wheels.
 (PS: I confirmed with Noelle that zoom in and zoom out count as 2 separate control parameters)
+- You can also double click to exit out of the zoom in the bubble chart.

 ### Linter: